Bluedot-Innovation/documentation/docs/Implementation and Best Practices Guides/Submitting apps with location services guide.md

 Guide to submitting apps with location services
 ===============================================

-If you’re building an app with Bluedot SDK that uses location services, you’ll want to make sure you follow the best practices when submitting it to the App marketplaces (Apple App Store and Google Play Store).
+If you’re building an app with Rezolve Point SDK that uses location services, you’ll want to make sure you follow the best practices when submitting it to the App marketplaces (Apple App Store and Google Play Store).
 This guide will cover important aspects like justifying location services, asking users for permission, providing the right App metadata, and being prepared for the App review process.

 *   **Explain your value proposition:** Clearly explain the purpose of using location services in your app and how they benefit the user.
 Ensure you communicate why location tracking is integral to the app’s functionality.
 This will speed up the app review process and as well will highly increase the likelihood a customer will grant the location permissions.
 If your App requires “Always” permissions, clarify to your customer why and how their location will be used.